kasyon/maximostash/README.md

 # maximostash
-Maximostash is a tool for retrieving data from MAXIMO MXservers logs and sending it to the elasticsearch.
-Detailing documentation is available in docs folder.
+Maximostash is a tool for retrieving data from MAXIMO MXservers logs and WebSphere Application Server logs in order to send them to the elasticsearch.
+Detailed documentation is available in the docs folder.